RediSearch/RediSearch/docs/docs/query/exact-match.md

 ## Tag field

-A tag is a short sequence of text, for example, "new" and "Los Angeles".
+A tag is a short sequence of text, for example, "new" or "Los Angeles".

 {{% alert title="Important" color="warning" %}}
-If you need to query for short texts only, then you should use a tag query instead of a full-text query.
-A text field causes that each term is mapped to many document ids by using an index structure called an inverted index behind the scenes.
-Such inverted index structure works best for full-text searches.
-If you use a tag instead, it is implemented as one tag index structure per field and shard.
-Tag fields are more space-efficient for storing index entries and often lead to a lower query complexity if you execute an exact match query.
+If you need to query for short texts only, use a tag query instead of a full-text query.
+A text field causes that each term is mapped to many document id-s.
+Therefore, an index structure called an 'inverted index'  is used behind the scenes.
+Such an inverted index structure works best for full-text searches.
+If you use a tag field, it is implemented as one tag index structure per tag field and shard.
+Compared to text fields, tag fields are more space-efficient for storing index entries and often lead to a lower query complexity if you execute exact match queries.
 {{% /alert  %}}

 You can construct a tag query for a single tag in the following way: